AlexVCS/100-days-of-code/log.md

 ### Day 50: December 21th, 2020

 **Today's Progress**: Worked more on the mango and phonebook projects.
-Have the persons name being added, more to come.
+Have the person's name being added, more to come.
 Did some SASS exercises on Free Code Camp.
 Good review :)

 **Thoughts** Not too shabby today, half way to 100.
 Stoked to keep going and learning!